-To protect your business from data loss, SQL Database automatically creates full database backups weekly, differential database backups every 12 hours, and transaction log backups every 5 - 10 minutes .
+To protect your business from data loss, SQL Database and SQL Managed Instance automatically create full database backups weekly, differential database backups every 12 hours, and transaction log backups every 5 - 10 minutes.
 The backups are stored in RA-GRS storage for at least 7 days for all service tiers.
 All service tiers except Basic support configurable backup retention period for point-in-time restore, up to 35 days.

-SQL Database also provides several business continuity features, that you can use to mitigate various unplanned scenarios.
+SQL Database and SQL Managed Instance also provide several business continuity features that you can use to mitigate various unplanned scenarios.

 - Temporal tables enable you to restore row versions from any point in time.

 - Built-in automated backups and Point in Time Restore enables you to restore complete database to some point in time within the configured retention period up to 35 days.

 - You can restore a deleted database to the point at which it was deleted if the server has not been deleted.